FantasiaMoney/veFantasia-v2/README.md

 VTokenSale - user can buy vToken via ETH by token/eth rate

-VTokenToToken - user can convert vtoken to token without loss time %
+VTokenToToken - user can convert vToken to token with time based rate

+TokenToVtoken - user can convert token to vToken with rate 1 to 1

 Token - standrad mintable and burnable token